 - A cost is reasonable if it does not exceed what a district would normally incur in the absence of federal funds

 - Practical Questions:

-- Do I really need this?
+- Does the program really need this?

-- Is the expense targeted to valid programmatic/administrative need?
+- Is the expense targeted to valid programmatic or administrative need?

-- In your plan?
+- Is it in the program plan?

-- Required in a student's IEP?
+- Is it required in a student's IEP?